786RY9/Finding-Subdomains-on-webpage-and-there-ip-addresses/README.md

 Finding all subdomains Listed on the main website webpage and finding there corresponding Ip Addresses

+2 ways script0.sh is not as much effective as script.sh is!

 Start by downloading the index page using wget:

 $ wget www.website.com